-Among LSAT experts, few issues are more hotly debated than this one: should you read the question stem before, or after, reading the stimulus in LSAT Logical Reasoning questions?
+Among LSAT experts, few issues are more hotly debated than this one: should you read the question stem before or after reading the stimulus in LSAT Logical Reasoning questions?
 PowerScore’s position on this issue has always been clear: read the stem after reading the stimulus.
-On this issue, we are, shall we say, originalists: we follow the original design of the Logical Reasoning multiple choice question.
+On this issue, we are, shall we say, originalists.
+We follow the original design of the Logical Reasoning multiple choice question.
 Deviating from this design is largely a marketing gimmick.
 You’re too smart for that.

 Or are you?

-Understanding the stimulus requires a great deal of attention, and is disrupted when attention is drawn away from it.
+Understanding the stimulus requires a great deal of attention, and the process becomes disrupted when attention is drawn away from it.
 Would you ever compute the product of 32 x 61 while also navigating rush-hour traffic on the highway?
 Probably not.
 You can only do several things at once if at least one of them is intuitive and undemanding, which is precisely what reading the stem is for those in the top-5% of the LSAT scale.
 For everyone else, reading the question stem first adds yet another cognitive task to the list.
 Rather than sharpening their focus, it leads to distraction.

 If you experience score fluctuation in the 140-160 range at the beginning of your studies, approach each LR question the way you’re supposed to.
 Read and understand the stimulus first, isolate the conclusion from the supporting evidence, then read the stem and prephrase a suitable answer before attacking the answer choices.
 Once you start hitting the high-160’s, feel free to experiment with an alternative approach.
 Try it both ways, and see what sticks – and what doesn’t.
 Just don’t wait until test day.
 You should implement any changes to your general approach with enough time to test it across a wide variety of question types and levels of difficulty.